Vitalstatistix (arts organisation)

 Vitalstatistix, formerly Vitalstatistix National Women's Theatre, is a women's theatre company based in Port Adelaide, South Australia, founded in 1984.

 History

-Vitalstatistix was founded in 1984 by artists Roxxy Bent, Ollie Black, and Margie Fisher.
+Vitalstatistix was founded in 1984 by artists Roxxy Bent, Ollie Black, and Margie Fischer.
 Ollie Black had been a co-founder of Wimmins Circus in Melbourne in 1979, after a group of women performers from Circus Oz staged a one-off performance called Mighty Bonza Whacko Women's Circus.
 Wimmins Circus dissolved in 1981.

 Vitalstatistix toured extensively in regional South Australia as well as interstate in the early years.
-Itwas originally based in the old Holden factory in Port Adelaide.
+It was originally based in the old Holden factory in Port Adelaide.
 In 1992 the group moved to the heritage-listed Waterside Workers Hall in Nile Street.

 It became known an Australia's most prolific full-time professional women's theatre company, and in the 1990s became a national centre for women playwrights and directors.
 In this role, it was instrumental in the development of many female directors, actors, writers, and designers.